Agricultural Literacy Curriculum Matrix

 3 - 5

-Students will develop an appreciation and understanding of the natural development of seeds, learn the anatomy and function of each seed part through a seed dissection and classify seeds as monocots or dicots.
+Students dissect seeds, identify the anatomy and function of seed parts, and classify seeds as monocots or dicots.

 Three 30-minute sessions plus 1 week of observation

 Activity 1: Seed Dissection

 - Seed Dissection activity sheet, 1 per student